 It includes the MATE desktop 1.22.2 release, swaps the Thunderbird email client for Evolution, and introduces a refreshed Brisk menu applet (which now includes a Unity “dash” style layout, optional of course).

 You have have heard that Ubuntu MATE ditches VLC in favour of GNOME MPV (which is now known as Celluloid), so if you’ve a fan of the former you’ll now need to install with your own fair hands (don’t worry upgraders, it won’t vanish).

 Talking of things being dropped, Compiz and Compton are no longer part of the default install.
 Marco, an MATE desktop window manager, has matured to the point where other compositing options don’t need to be offered (they remain in the archives, of course).

-Marco fixes include XPresent support (i.e. no more screen tearing), while game frame rates and general HiDPI support is said to be better than before.
+Marco fixes include XPresent support (i.e. no more screen tearing), while game frame rates and general HiDPI support are said to be better than before.

 Other notable additions — honestly: read the full announcement post for more details because there’s a tonne of stuff— include a new ‘notification centre’ applet with ‘do not disturb’ mode, a new screen magnifier, and assorted theme and UI nips and tucks.

 Xubuntu 19.10 Beta

 The new Xfce 4.14 release serves as the foundation for Xubuntu 19.10, giving this much loved spin some additional finesse.